Cancer Research UK logo.

 The type of bladder cancer means the type of cell the cancer started in.
 Knowing this helps your doctor decide which treatment you need.

-The different types of bladder cancer
+What are the different types of bladder cancer?

-There are different types of bladder cancer that begin in the lining of the bladder.
-The name of each cancer type depends on the type of cells that becomes cancerous:
+There are different types of cancer that begin in the lining of the bladder.
+The name of each cancer type depends on the type of cells that become cancerous.
+Urothelial cancer is the most common type of bladder cancer.

 Non muscle invasive and muscle invasive bladder cancers

-Doctors describe your bladder cancer based on how far it has spread into the bladder wall.
+Doctors describe bladder cancer based on how far it has spread into the bladder wall.
 You can have either:

 • non muscle invasive bladder cancer